 Watson-King Funeral Homes continues to offer traditional burial services, cremation services and memorial services.
 We also have the newest technology in Tribute Videos, Stationary Packages and Lifetime Family Websites.

-The current staff members are Managing Partners Chad Woody and Tom Stephenson, who are North Carolina Funeral Service Licensees, along with Herbert Bailey, Bucky Smith, Jackie Hatfield, Wilbert Gibson, Jimmy McKay, Charles Hall, Lowry Walker, Allen Cox and Mike Deese.
+The current staff members are Managing Partners Chad Woody, Jennifer Parrish, Tom Stephenson and Jim Eason all who are North Carolina Funeral Service Licensees, along with Bucky Smith, Jackie Hatfield, TJ Barfield, Jimmy McKay, Charles Hall, Lowry Walker, Allen Cox, Trey Webb and Mike Deese.

 You are welcome to call us any time of the day, any day of the week, for immediate assistance.
 Or, visit our funeral home in person at your convenience.